Part 6 in a series of tutorials on value investing: Knowing when to sell can be hard. It doesn’t have to be.

 Buying then, is relatively easy.
 Selling is harder.

 Likewise, if a stock’s price drops from where you bought it, you can face a similar dilemma.
 Do you sell out quickly and limit your losses?
 What if the drop is a temporary dip and you get flushed out of what could have been a wonderful investment?
 But if you hang on and the price keeps drifting lower, when do you pull the plug?
 If you wait too long, you might start feeling trapped in this money pit.
-The fear that the stock may finally be bottoming out before making a big comeback could keep you paralysed with indecision.
+The fear that the stock may be in the process of bottoming out before making a big comeback could keep you paralysed with indecision.
 You don’t want to be the sucker who sells the stock right at the bottom but you also don’t want to be the fool that rides the thing all the way to zero.

 Just as buying can be associated with positive emotions like hope, excitement and greed (is it okay to call that a positive emotion?), selling is often associated with negative emotions like doubt, fear and regret.